-An ACT English score of 17 or a SAT Verbal score of 430 and completion of the high school College Preparatory Curriculum (CPC) in English to be exempted from placement testing in Learning Support English and reading.

-An ACT Math score of 17 or a SAT Math score of 400 and completion of the high school CPC in mathematics to be exempted placement testing in Learning Support mathematics.

-For students transferring from a COC-accredited DTAE college, comparable scores from the DTAE College may be used according to guidelines issued by the Senior Vice Chancellor for Academics and Fiscal Affairs.

-Students who do not meet these minimum requirements are then administered the COMPASS (Computerized-Adaptive Placement Support System) Exam to determine if Learning Support courses are required.
+- An ACT English score of 17 or a SAT Verbal score of 430 and completion of the high school College Preparatory Curriculum (CPC) in English to be exempted from placement testing in Learning Support English and reading.
+An ACT Math score of 17 or a SAT Math score of 400 and completion of the high school CPC in mathematics to be exempted placement testing in Learning Support mathematics. - For students transferring from a COC-accredited DTAE college, comparable scores from the DTAE College may be used according to guidelines issued by the Senior Vice Chancellor for Academics and Fiscal Affairs. - Students who do not meet these minimum requirements are then administered the COMPASS (Computerized-Adaptive Placement Support System) Exam to determine if Learning Support courses are required.
 Those students whose COMPASS scores are below the established cutoffs for the English, reading, and/or mathematics exams will be required to complete appropriate Learning Support courses in accordance with Board of Regents Policy.
-(Students who have taken a COMPASS or ASSET placement test at a COC-accredited DTAE college and transfer to a USG institution will not be required to take another placement test if they have attended the institution and have the placement scores recorded on their transcript.)
+(Students who have taken a COMPASS or ASSET placement test at a COC-accredited DTAE college and transfer to a USG institution will not be required to take another

-Students who are determined by Atlanta Metropolitan College to need academic assistance although they are eligible to be admitted without Learning Support requirements under System Policy may be required to take Learning Support courses or other program components to enhance their chances for success in Core Curriculum courses.
+- placement test if they have attended the institution and have the placement scores recorded on their transcript.) - Students who are determined by Atlanta Metropolitan College to need academic assistance although they are eligible to be admitted without Learning Support requirements under System Policy may be required to take Learning Support courses or other program components to enhance their chances for success in Core Curriculum courses.
 A student who is eligible to enroll in a Core Curriculum course but fails the course could also be required to take a Learning Support course before or while retaking the Core Curriculum course.

-Students may also voluntarily elect to enroll in Learning Support courses in order to enhance their skill level in English, reading, or mathematics.
+Students may also voluntarily elect to enroll in Learning Support courses in order to enhance their skill level in English, reading, or mathematics. - Students entering programs leading to a baccalaureate degree who don't not have a College Preparatory Curriculum (CPC) English requirement and successfully transfer in English 1101 credit may be exempt from LS English and Reading placement requirement.
+Students entering programs leading to a baccalaureate degree who do not have a CPC mathematics requirement and successfully transfer in Mathematics 1001, 1101, or 1111 credit may be exempt from LS mathematics placement requirements.